Definitions: Responder seats, On-call seats & Viewers

 - Join incident channels and post in them (everyone can track and contribute important information to incidents for free)

-- Going through a tutorial incident (everyone can - and should! - learn the ropes of incident.io for free)
+- Go through a tutorial incident (everyone can - and should! - learn the ropes of incident.io for free)

 - View alerts, escalations and schedules